 Modes of Transportation in Austria

-Austria’s transportation system - a vast network of regional train and bus lines coupled with extensive city public transportation systems is among the most highly developed in the European Union.
+Austria’s transportation system - a vast network of regional train and bus lines, coupled with extensive city public transportation systems, is among the most highly developed in the European Union.

 Overview

-Located at the intersection of important North-South and East-West transport routes, the country has about 2,000 km of well-developed highways, and a dense network of flight connections that enables easy travel throughout Europe, especially to destinations in the East, as well as overseas.
+Located at the intersection of important North-South and East-West transport routes, the country has around 2,000 km of well-developed highways, and a dense network of flight connections that enables easy travel throughout Europe, especially to destinations in Eastern Europe, as well as other overseas destinations.
+The Austrian Federal Railways (ÖBB) boast a punctuality rate of 94% and were ranked among the most reliable railway operators in Europe in 2024.
+According to the ÖBB, the electricity used for the trains is from 100% renewable energy.

 Additional Information

-In 2020, the Austrian Railway began expanding its night train service to European destinations.
-There is also a private owned railway company called Westbahn which serves the route from Vienna to Innsbruck.
+In 2020, the Austrian Federal Railways (ÖBB) began expanding their night train service to European destinations.

-More information in the chapter Public transport in Austria
+More information in the chapter 'Public Transport in Austria'.